Airport Security in Pakistan

 - If someone is being difficult for no clear reason, staying firm and calm is your best defense.

 Most interactions are straightforward.
-But be prepared for the occasional attempt to extract money - especially if you're arriving from abroad with electronics or gifts.
+But be prepared for the attempt to extract money - especially if you're arriving from abroad with electronics or gifts.

 Last updated: February 2026